mfiles music files mfiles film music

 • Quigley Down Under - a Western set in Australia with some wonderful western-style music though different in character to "Lonesome Dove", make sure you get the full version called "The Complete Original Soundtrack" or "Expanded Edition"

-• On Deadly Ground - a typically over the top Steven Seagal film set in Alaska, the percussion in the music seems to suggest the machinery of the oil industry there and there is some native Inuit music
+• On Deadly Ground - emotionally the music has a similar impact to Jerry Goldsmith's Rambo for this typically over the top Steven Seagal film set in Alaska, the percussion in Poledouris' music seems to suggest the machinery of the oil industry there and there is some native Inuit music

 • Free Willy